simplisticated/telegraf-starter/README.md

 There are three environment types:

 -   `production` - the environment used in production deployments;
--   `test` - internal test environment, similar to `production` but not publicly available;
+-   `internal` - internal test environment, similar to `production` but not publicly available;
 -   `local` - local development, where more relaxed rules may apply: logging, test features, etc.